jedrula-raspberrycar/remoteraspberrycar/README.md

 2. straight modem connection is much faster then resins
 3. there might be room for improvement as right now there is an additional hoop - reverse proxy on NAS (issue with forwarding port 80 so i do 7002->nas->80 on pi)
 4. might be a good idea to let the user choose the transport type and report with the results
-5. right now the lowest we can get is about 70ms with ws and 80ms with fetch, both trnasports rarely go above 300ms mark for a roundtrip
+5. right now the lowest we can get is about 70ms with ws and 80ms with fetch, both transports rarely go above 300ms mark for a roundtrip